Electrical Capstone Exam Preparation Tips

 Cost of Resitting

-Support for resitters
+Support for resits

 If you’re hosted through EGT, you can also speak with your Field Officer about additional support or extension of hosting arrangements to accommodate your resit.